nvella/luabox3ds/README.md

 # luabox3ds

-Lua interpreter for 3DS with 3DS bindings and stuff.
+Lua interpreter for 3DS.
+Will eventually include bindings for 3DS hardware, graphics, etc.

+At the moment, only a software keyboard is functioning.